EloiStree/OpenMacroInputDocumentation/Home.md

 Before we start:
 ![image](https://user-images.githubusercontent.com/20149493/108714894-6dff9d00-751a-11eb-873a-1b5ff3075286.png)
 PS: I know what I want to create...
 But I have not idea of what it will look like in the future and what is the best shape for it.
 In the design or in the way of coding it.
 - If you think you can do better, feel free to give it a try.
-(Code is open source)
+(Code(s) are Open Source)
-- If you think I can do better feel free to talk with me.
-(I am on Discord)
+- If you think I can do better, feel free to talk with me.
+(I am on [Discord](eloistree.page.link/discord))
 - If you think my way of coding is shit, feel free to help me (It is my first big software)
-- If you think my software is not good for professionnal use... (o_O') Yes obviously as it is unstable like 'shit'...
+- If you think my software is not good for professional use,... (o_O') Yes... obviously... it is unstable like 'shit' as it is in a research and development state.
 Thank captain obvious.

 ------------------